adamcurl/OBS-Eberron-Wiki/Continents/Khorvaire/Countries/Breland/Cities/Sharn/Central Plateau/Middle Central.md

 ## Districts

 ### Ambassador Towers

+^1941d5

 This district contains the embassies to the Thronehold nations, along with Aerenal and Riedra.
 It’s also the seat of the Citadel and home to the Brelish Museum of Fine Art.

 Ambassador Towers, Sharn’s embassy district, is home to embassies and consulates from eleven foreign nations: Aundair, Cyre, Karrnath, the Lhazaar Principalities, the Mror Holds, the Talenta Plains, Thrane, Valenar, Zilargo, Aerenal, and Riedra.
 Cyre’s embassy was established here long before the Last War, and its staff continues to advocate for the interests of the villagers of New Cyre, in eastern Breland.

-**Desc:** The fl ags of most of Khorvaire’s nations fly in this district, hanging in front of monumental embassy blocks in this district.
+**Desc:** The flags of most of Khorvaire’s nations fly in this district, hanging in front of monumental embassy blocks in this district.
 The crowds include people of all races and many different ethnic backgrounds.

 #### Places of Interest
 - **Embassies and consulates**